ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ### Review audit log

 Finally we can audit the key usage.
 CloudTrail events are saved to files in an S3 bucket.
-When we search through these we see all the actions performed against the key id.
+When we search through these we see all the actions performed against the key ID.
 We see 3 `aws` CLI calls, as well as a web browser action.

 ```bash
 $ aws s3 ls s3://cloudtrail-1o9j53zqcpce9/AWSLogs/132866487567/CloudTrail/us-east-1/2016/11/05/